OpenDDS/OpenDDS/docs/building/cmake.rst

   ::

-    opendds_get_library_dependencies(<output-list-var-name> <lib>...)
+    opendds_get_library_dependencies(<output-list-var-name> <target>...)

-  A function to help when using :ref:`cmake-install-import-runtime-artifacts`.
+  If given targets provided by the CMake package, it will return a list of the targets along with their ACE, TAO, and OpenDDS dependencies.
-  The variable to create in the caller's scope that will contain the list of all targets passed and their ACE, TAO, and OpenDDS dependencies.
+  This is provided to help use :ref:`cmake-install-imported-runtime-artifacts`.

   .. versionadded:: 3.20